Tracking the Tropics: Hurricane, storm surge watches issued for parts of Florida as Eta gets closer

 - Northwestern Bahamas, including the Abacos, Andros Island, Berry Islands, Bimini, Eleuthera, Grand Bahama Island, and New Providence

-- Florida coast from Jupiter Inlet to Bonita Beach, including Florida Bay
+- Florida coast from Brevard/Volusia County line to Englewood including Florida Bay

 - Florida Keys from Ocean Reef to the Dry Tortugas